 How can Cutover help to drive continuous improvement?

-Cutover keeps a record of an entire critical event, which can be saved, viewed and analysed.
+Cutover keeps a record of an entire critical event, which can be saved, viewed and analyzed.
 This saves a lot of time and money that would be spent reconstructing an event for auditors or for post-event learning purposes.
 The data is also more accurate because it is not subject to human error.

 This ‘black box’ function allows managers to view exactly what happened and - whether the event was successful or otherwise - find out why.
 It allows for the repetition and improvement of the same set of actions multiple times, providing data that can help managers to better estimate how long each action will take, as well as where conflicts or delays might occur.